FHA Loan Products

 What is an FHA Loan?

-Why is an FHA Loan Better Than a Conventional Mortgage?
+Why is Going FHA Better Than Going Conventional?

-As mentioned earlier, one of the biggest advantages of an FHA loan is that it does not require a large down payment.
+As mentioned earlier, one of the biggest advantages is that it does not require a large down payment.
 In addition to this, there are several other benefits as well.
-For instance, while conventional mortgage requires that the borrowers must have an excellent credit history, FHA loans are granted for people with a moderately good credit history.
-In addition, FHA loans have fixed interest rates and a loan term of 15 to 30 years.
+For instance, while conventional mortgage requires that the borrowers must have an excellent credit history, they are granted for people with a moderately good credit history.
+In addition, they have fixed interest rates and a loan term of 15 to 30 years.

 The extended loan term means that borrowers do not have to worry about making huge monthly payments.